World-class financial institutions?

 AMP's core strength is their products.

-AMP’s history of clients, depth of product knowledge, and understanding of the Australian marketplace is a testament to this strengths.
+AMP’s history of clients, depth of product knowledge, and understanding of the Australian marketplace is a testament to their strengths.
 AMP have smart people, robust product support, and well-developed product research and development.

 What would this separation mean?